Title

 The Price Act in the Philippines aims to protect consumers by stabilizing prices of basic necessities and prime commodities, establishing penalties for illegal price manipulation, and allowing for the imposition of price ceilings and allocation of a buffer fund.

-The State's policy is to ensure the availability of basic necessities and prime commodities at reasonable prices at all times while providing protection against hoarding, profiteering, and cartels, especially during emergencies or similar situations.
+RA 7581 is the “Price Act.”
+Its policy is to ensure the availability of basic necessities and prime commodities at reasonable prices at all times, without denying legitimate business a fair return, and to provide effective protection against hoarding, profiteering, and cartels—especially during calamities, emergencies, widespread illegal price manipulation, and like situations.

 Analyze Cases Smarter, Faster